-- 3.8.1 The MCO shall be capable of receiving the following data electronically from the STATE: price files, remittance advices, enrollment data, third party liability, and rates files.
-If there is a disruption of the STATE's electronic capabilities, the MCO has the time period specified in section 3.13.2 to disseminate enrollment information to its Enrollees. - 3.8.2 The MCO must perform the following data exchanges electronically with applicable Providers. - Accept and transmit eligibility transactions; - · Accept claims transactions; and - Transmit payment and remittance advice.
-[Minnesota Statutes, §62J.536 and the resulting uniform companion guides] - 3.8.3 The MCO shall provide valid enrollment data to Providers for Enrollee coverage verification by the first day of the month, and within two business days of availability of enrollment data at the time of reinstatement.
+- 3.8.2 If there is a disruption of the STATE's electronic capabilities, the MCO has the time period specified in section 3.13.2 to disseminate enrollment information to its Enrollees. - 3.8.3 The MCO must perform the following data exchanges electronically with applicable Providers. - Accept and transmit eligibility transactions; - Accept claims transactions; and - Transmit payment and remittance advice.
+[Minnesota Statutes, §62J.536 and the resulting uniform companion guides] - 3.8.4 The MCO shall provide valid enrollment data to Providers for Enrollee coverage verification by the first day of the month, and within two business days of availability of enrollment data at the time of reinstatement.
 This shall include all Subcontractors.
-The MCO may require its Providers to use the STATE's Electronic Verification System (EVS) or MN-ITS system to meet the requirement in this paragraph. - 3.8.4 The STATE shall provide to the MCO an annual MMIS schedule of enrollment and reinstatement deadlines.
-If the STATE changes this schedule, other than electronic disruptions as indicated in this section, the STATE shall provide the MCO with reasonable written notice of the new timelines. - 3.8.5 The STATE shall send an electronic report of the American Indians enrolled in the MCO on a monthly basis, as part of the enrollment data, using the most complete and accurate means available to the STATE.
+The MCO may require its Providers to use the STATE's Electronic Verification System (EVS) or MN-ITS system to meet the requirement in this paragraph. - 3.8.5 The STATE shall provide to the MCO an annual MMIS schedule of enrollment and reinstatement deadlines.
+If the STATE changes this schedule, other than electronic disruptions as indicated in this section, the STATE shall provide the MCO with reasonable written notice of the new timelines. - 3.8.6 The STATE shall send an electronic report of the American Indians enrolled in the MCO on a monthly basis, as part of the enrollment data, using the most complete and accurate means available to the STATE.